matrixinfer-ai/kthena/docs/matrixinfer/docs/user-guide/runtime.md

 - LoRA lifecycle management: simple HTTP APIs to download+load and unload LoRA adapters for dynamic enable/disable.
 - Model downloading: supports downloading models from S3/OBS/PVC/HuggingFace to a local path.

+Notes:

+1. If you want to download from S3/OBS, you first need to upload the model to the bucket.

 ## Installation

-- Runtime does not require separate installation.
-As part of ModelInfer, it will be automatically deployed in the ModelInfer Pod.
+- Runtime does not support separate installation.  it will be automatically deployed alongside the inference container as a sidecar when you are using `Model` to deploy llm.
 - When deploying via the Model CR (one-stop deployment), no additional configuration is needed; ModelInfer will automatically enable the runtime feature.
-- For standalone deployment using ModelInfer YAML, you can add the following configuration to start Runtime sidecar container:
+- For standalone deployment using ModelInfer YAML, you can add the following configuration to start Runtime as sidecar container:

   ```
   - name: runtime